IgniteUI/igniteui-docfx/en/components/grid/grid.md

     - the `value` of the cell, that contains the nested data
     - a custom column template

-The data we are going to render:
+Below is the data that we are going to use:

 ```typescript
 export const EMPLOYEE_DATA = [